-(L to R): PISCES interns Kylie Higaki and Chanelle Mattheus, HI-SEAS Principal Investigator Kim Binsted, and PISCES Geology Tech Kyla Defore outside HI-SEAS.
+(L to R): PISCES interns Kylie Higaki and Chanelle Mattheus, HI-SEAS Principal Investigator Kim Binsted, and PISCES Geology Tech Kyla Edison outside HI-SEAS.

-The PISCES Materials Science team jump started their summer work last month with a field visit to the HI-SEAS Mars simulation habitat on Mauna Loa volcano.
+The PISCES Materials Science team jump started their summer work last month with a field visit to the Hawaiʻi Space Exploration Analog and Simulation (HI-SEAS) habitat on Mauna Loa.

-The dome lives at roughly 8,000 feet on the lower slopes of Mauna Loa amid a desolate field of jagged, reddish lava rock.
+The dome sits at 8,000 feet in elevation on the lower slopes of Mauna Loa amid a desolate field of jagged, rust-colored lava rock.
 For all intents and purposes, the area looks like Mars.
-But it also has a similar chemical make-up, which makes the area ideal for learning about both Hawaii and Martian geology.
+But it also has a similar chemical make-up, which makes the area ideal for learning about both Hawaiian and Martian geology.

-While exploring and taking notes, PISCES Interns Kylie Higaki and Chanelle Mattheus collected rock and dust samples from a massive fissure burrowed above the habitat.
-The pair also followed PISCES geology technician Kyla Defore on a scouting mission in search of lava tubes.
-Using GPS coordinates, they found a tube that will be included in a hike during the Women’s STARS Program later this month.
-The STARS students will learn about how tubes can provide shelter for astronauts on other planets.
+While exploring and taking notes, PISCES interns Kylie Higaki and Chanelle Mattheus collected rock and dust samples from a massive fissure burrowed above the habitat.
+The pair also followed PISCES geology technician Kyla Edison on a scouting mission in search of lava tubes, which can provide shelter for astronauts on other planets.
+Using GPS coordinates, they found a large tube that will be included in a hike during the Women’s STARS Program later this month.